-How To Teach Your Dog 3 Basic Commands
+How To Teach Your New Dog 7 Basic Cues

 Such a good boy 😍

-Did you recently get a new dog and now you’re looking to teach her some basic commands?
+Did you get a new puppy or rescue dog and you’re looking to teach her some basic commands?

 You’ve come to the right place.

-Not only are commands important for making sure your pup is safe, confident and secure, but the entire training process is also a great bonding experience for you both.
+Not only are commands (aka training cues) important for making sure your pup’s safe, confident and secure, but the entire training process is also a great bonding experience for you both.

-“All dogs are different,” Semel said.
+“All dogs are different,” Semel told The Dodo.
 “There is no set way to teach commands that will work for every dog on the block.”

-“When you start out training a new command, always keep it simple for your dog,” Semel recommended.
-“Start out with an easy skill, in a familiar place to your dog and with no other distractions present.”
+“When you start out training a new cue, always keep it simple for your dog,” Semel recommended.
+“Start out with an easy skill in a familiar place to your dog and with no other distractions present.”

 You’ll only need a few things for basic obedience training: you, your dog, treats and possibly a clicker.

-If you’re looking to use a clicker — which is basically just a cute little device that makes a "click!" sound to help reinforce to your dog that they’ve done what you’ve asked — you can get one easily from Petco in store or online, like this one for $2.99.
-Boom!
+If you’re looking to use a clicker — which is basically just a device that makes a ‘click’ sound to help reinforce training cues — you can get one online.

 The best time to teach your dog a new command

-“Generally speaking, you are better off not training tricks immediately after feeding your dog, when he/she is bursting with energy,” Semel advised.
+“Generally speaking, you are better off not training tricks immediately after feeding your dog or when he/she is bursting with energy,” Semel advised.
 “It’s ideal if your dog is in a somewhat calm state and ready to focus on the task at hand — I know, this is not easy!”

-Once you’re all set and ready to go, here are the three basic commands, with steps recommended by Semel:
+Once you’re all set and ready to go, here are the seven basic commands with steps recommended by Semel and Grierson:

-2. Slowly move your hand toward your dog’s forehead and then above her head.
+- Slowly move your hand towards your dog’s forehead and then above her head.

-4. Say the word “Yes” (or click) when her butt hits the ground and she has done a sit!
+- Say the word “yes” (or click) when her butt hits the ground, and she has done a sit!

 “This teaches your dog to give you behaviors (sit, in this case) without you having to bribe her with food,” Semel said.
 “It also teaches her to tolerate a short period of waiting for the reward.”